SidaYu/vimrc-ready/README.md

 ```

 ## NOTICE ##
-The <leader> key will use default '\' other than ',' defined by vim-bootstrap, for more info, please visit it's github:
+Will use default '\' as `<leader> key` rather than ',' defined by vim-bootstrap, for more infos, please visit it's github:
 [https://github.com/avelino/vim-bootstrap](https://github.com/avelino/vim-bootstrap)